vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 When you run this command, `vic-machine create` performs the following operations:

-- Checks for existing certificates in the folder that you specified in `--tls-cert-path`.
-- If no existing `server-cert.pem` or `server-key.pem` certificates are present in the folder, `vic-machine` automatically generates them.
+- Uploads the `server-cert.pem` or `server-key.pem` to the VCH.
-- Automatically generates a client certificate.
+- Automatically generates a CA.
-- Uses the CA that you provided to sign the server and client certificates.
+- Uses the CA to create and sign a client certificate.

 After deployment, the Docker API for this VCH is accessible at https://dhcp-a-b-c.example.org:2376.

-You must provide the automatically generated `cert.pem` and `key.pem` files and the custom `ca.pem` file to all container developers who need to connect Docker clients to this VCH.
+You must provide the automatically generated `cert.pem`, `key.pem`, and `ca.pem` file to all container developers who need to connect Docker clients to this VCH.

 # What to Do Next <a id="whatnext"></a>